 Le Fort maxillotomy is used when your tumor grows through the sphenoid sinus.
 Although rare, surgeons approach the tumor through the front and from below your sphenoid bone when it does occur.
 The procedure is similar to transsphenoidal surgery, only with a greater exposure of your skull base.
 The exposure stems from surgeons separating your maxilla (bone holding the upper teeth) from your cheek, bone and nose.
 Surgeons then remove the tumor through the rear of your mouth and nasal cavity.
 Your maxilla is then reattached with the use of small titanium plates and screws.

-How Can IGEA Brain & Spine Help You?
+How Can IGEA Brain, Spine & Orthopedics Help You?

-At IGEA Brain & Spine, we aim to guide you on the right path for rapid relief from your condition.
+At IGEA Brain, Spine & Orthopedics, we aim to guide you on the right path for rapid relief from your condition.
 If conventional methods have failed, or if your tumor extends beyond minimally invasive capabilities, extensive actions such as transcranial surgery can be performed.
 Our surgeons are board certified specialists who pioneer the latest technological advancements in their respective fields.
-Request an appointment with one of our surgeons in New Jersey or call (908) 688.8800 for a specialized opinion on management and treatment for your disorder.
+Request an appointment with one of our surgeons in New Jersey and New York City or call 866-467-1770 for a specialized opinion on management and treatment for your disorder.